realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - ### BIG IDEA — The hype around reusability was so strong at the time that it was often used to justify the use of inheritance in places where it was not appropriate.

-  - Misuse of inheritance lead to immense unnecessary complexity to fit in the "simulation" paradigm, as programmers tried to shove the "Procedural Paradigm" into the fancy new "Class Oriented" paradigm with less than stellar results.
+  - Misuse of inheritance lead to immense unnecessary complexity to fit in the "simulation" paradigm, as programmers tried to shove the Procedural paradigm into the fancy new "Class Oriented" paradigm with less than stellar results.
   - Inheritance is a usually a bad idea for many reasons, and very overused beyond its original intent.
       - The hype around reusability was so strong that it was often used to justify the use of inheritance in places where it was not appropriate.
       - This lead to "fragile" and "rigid" code that was hard to understand and hard to modify, leading to a lot of waste and costs.
-      - Many popular ways of dealing with the "procedural approach" to COP were turned into "design patterns" that were used to "fix" the problems of the "procedural approach" to `COP.
-Many of these ideas were just hacks to fit the "procedural approach" into the "COP" paradigm.
+      - Many popular ways of dealing with the procedural approach to COP were turned into official sounding "design patterns" that were used to "fix" the problems of the "procedural approach" to COP.
+Many of these ideas were just common hacks to fit the "procedural approach" into the "COP" paradigm.
-      - The promise of "reusability" was not fulfilled by COP languages.
+      - The promise of "code reusability" was not fulfilled by COP languages.
         > - The Flaws of Inheritance
         >   - https://www.youtube.com/watch?v=hxGOiiR9ZKg
         > - Banana, Monkey, Jungle Problem
         >   - https://crystal-villanueva.medium.com/the-banana-and-the-gorilla-problem-92c9a4717fd6

-## Abstract Classes = The Name of a "Category or Group"  <a name="abstract-classes"></a>
+## Abstract Classes = The Name of a "General Category or Group"  <a name="abstract-classes"></a>
 ###### abstract-classes
   - ### BIG IDEA — Lets have a class that defines a general category of objects, but doesn't define the implementation details of the objects.
 That way we can create many different kinds of objects that all have the same "method signature," but have different implementations of the methods.